Frequently Asked Questions

 How is Treehouse keeping everyone healthy?

 We regularly disinfect all touch points, including handles, railings, counters, table tops, rest rooms, and water bottle filling stations.
 Treehouse has a hospital grade air filtration and air circulation system in our building.
-To make it easier for families to keep their hands – and the Museum – clean and healthy, Treehouse has installed hand sanitizing stations throughout the exhibit galleries.
-Families are encouraged to get just a drop of this effective and safe gel to sanitize their hands as they enter and exit each space.
-Of course, there are rest rooms on each level for frequent hand-washing, too.
-There are baskets in exhibit area to put used or mouthed toys for regular disinfecting by staff.
+To make it easier for families to keep their hands – and the Museum – clean and healthy, Treehouse has installed hand sanitizing stations in some of our exhibit galleries.
+Families are encouraged to get just a drop of this effective and safe gel to sanitize their hands.
+There are rest rooms on each level for frequent hand-washing, too, and there are baskets in exhibit area to put used or mouthed toys for regular disinfecting by staff.

 Caregivers are asked to actively and continually supervise their children during their visit to ensure that children are walking, using inside voices, helping to keep the Museum tidy and clean, and that children are washing their hands and using exhibits safely and appropriately.